lekurt8/public-profile/README.md

 - Created a marketing plan for a start-up company to market its product, utilizing the Marketing Framework to ensure that the plan is focused and impactful
 - Analyzed target markets, market trends, and constraints, providing a complete picture of current market and competitors
-- Developed a value proposition for Star Learning, which helped the company communicate its product value to customers
+- Developed a value proposition, which helped the company communicate its product value to customers, for Star Learning
 - Performed SWOT analysis and provided a complete picture of the 5Cs (Customers, Context, Company, Collaborators, and Competition) and the 4 Ps (Product, Price, Promotion, and Place) to executives
 - Developed success metrics for the company’s product, delivering a picture of what success looks like in the end goal